Why Take The SAT Above-Grade-Level

 Information to know about test score retention and reporting:

-- College Board annually purges the SAT scores of participants in grades 6 through 8 who register for the test.
+• College Board annually purges the SAT scores of participants of students through grade 8 who register for the test.
 If you wish to retain scores, you must send them a written request to do so prior to August 31 of the academic year in which your child tests.
 If preserved, scores are available for future use, but only if and when your child instructs College Board to do so.
 Students in grade 9 are covered by normal SAT score-retention and reporting policies available on the College Board website.

 For additional information about testing agency score-reporting policies, please refer to the website: https://collegereadiness.collegeboard.org/sat/scores/sending-scores/score-choice